Mate Sound the Pump...

 With moulded cherubim

 I haven't yet been able to match the very distinctive hand-painted lettering and decoration with plaques from any other pottery.
-The text 'Rejoice in thy Saviour' appears to be unique to these plaques.
+The texts 'Rejoice in thy Saviour' and 'Remember Thy Creator' appear to be unique to these plaques.

 Back to top